-"Why is it so important to make $1 million in the first place?" asks Kenneth Robinson, founder of Practical Financial Planning in Cleveland.
+"Why is it so important to make $1 million in the first place?" asks Kenneth Robinson, a CFP professional with Practical Financial Planning in Cleveland.

-Alan B. Ungar, president of Critical Capital Management in Westlake Village, California, believes that a quest to become a millionaire after age 70 is simply reckless.
+Alan B. Ungar, CFP professional with Critical Capital Management in Westlake Village, California, believes that a quest to become a millionaire after age 70 is simply reckless.

 "Get-rich schemes very rarely work," he says.
 "Somebody who is 70 or older would be foolish to give it a try."

 Twining says it is possible that some 70-year-olds might want to get rich out of concern for the well-being of dependents they will leave behind.
 Otherwise, he says, it is rare to encounter older investors with such lofty goals.

 "It would be quite odd to have a 70-year-old with this objective," he says.
 "Most people at age 70 are thinking about bigger things than money."